Dictanova/gradle-jcasgen-plugin/README.md

 ```

 ## Usage
-UIMA type system XML descriptor(s) files have to been in :
+UIMA type system XML descriptor(s) files have to be located in :
 ```
 src/main/typesystem
 ```

-You can generate UIMA type system using generateTypeSystem directly or using build task:
+You can generate a UIMA type system by using the `generateTypeSystem` task directly or by using the `build` task:
 ```
 $ gradle generateTypeSystem
 $ gradle build